-Healdsburg wine tasting collective showcases Sonoma-based small-production wineries.
+Healdsburg’s best wine-tasting collective showcases Sonoma-based small-production wineries.

 About a mile from Healdsburg Plaza along Westside Road, Spanish Mediterranean–style buildings ring the large piazza at Bacchus Landing, an ambitious tasting collective of wineries with Sonoma County connections.
 Intriguing people and stories are behind these family-run operations, some producing fewer than 1,000 cases annually.
-Below are descriptions of four of the wineries, with impressions about a wine from each.

 Aldina Vineyard

 After running Lowrider Magazine for a decade, Al and Dina Lopez sold the publication in the late 1990s and became Sonoma County winegrowers.
 On a volcanic hillside in what’s now the Fountaingrove District AVA, Al planted a few acres of his favorite Cabernet Sauvignon clone (number 7), selling grapes to other wineries before taking the plunge and establishing Aldina Vineyards (first vintage 2012).
-As a youngster, son Francisco worked in the vineyard with his dad, if not, he admits, with the enthusiasm he shows now.
+As a youngster, their son, Francisco, worked in the vineyard with his dad, albeit not, he admits, with the enthusiasm he shows now.
 (Al lavished such attention on the vineyard – and still does – that Francisco and his sister, Monica, who founded Bacchus Landing with him and their parents, refer to it as their third sibling.)

 Dot Wine